ehooo/django_mqtt/README.md

 Setting Up
 ==========
-Browser to your admin page and configure: broken servers, auth and client data.
+Browser to your admin page and configure: Broker servers, auth and client data.

 You can add the following code for send Data model when new one are created:
 ```